monjinjin/ECG-Uncertainty/README.md

 The purpose of this study was to give a more complete interpretation of electrocardiograms by finding uncertainty estimations of Deep Neural Network (DNN) definitions through various estimation methods.
 The overall objective of this project was to implement several different estimation methods on the MIT-BIH dataset.
 Afterward, I evaluated the error rate reduction after applying uncertainty estimation.

-I created this repository in order to document my learning progress in programming over the course of this study.
+I created this repository in order to record what I learned over the course of this study.

 **Tensorflow/Keras code was resourced from anishapant21 (link: https://github.com/anishapant21/ECG-Arrhythmia/blob/main/CNN.ipynb).